-It may not be visible, but millions of gallons of water go into making the products Americans buy, use and throw away.
+It may not be visible, but millions of gallons of virtual water go into making the consumer goods Americans buy, use and throw away.
 Manufacturing everyday materials like paper, plastic, metal and fabric takes water – a lot of it.
-Knowing how much water it takes to make the raw materials and goods we all use and consume is an important first step towards water conservation and using water more productively.
+Knowing how much water it takes to make the raw materials and products we all use and consume is an important first step towards water conservation and using water more productively.

-How Are the Water Footprints of Household Products Calculated?
+How Are the Water Footprints of Consumer Goods Calculated?

 Water that is not felt or seen – known as virtual water – is required for almost every step in the production processes for many different raw materials and finished products.
 The water footprint of a product is calculated by adding up all of the water required for each step of the production process.